inspirehep/author.xml/README.md

  - Accurate author information and attribution of credit

 The author.xml file, with all authors identified by an INSPIRE ID number, will be used by publishers such as the APS in producing their journal articles.
 It will also be used by other database providers covering the scientific literature.
-Providing accurate information about the authors results in more accurate publication lists and citation counts as well as more comprehensive search results.
+Providing accurate information about the authors will result in more accurate publication lists and citation counts in addition to comprehensive search results.

  - Automatic generation